About Norfolk Public Art

 Procedures for Deaccession of Artwork

-The Public Arts Commission shall review the circumstances surrounding the proposed deaccessioned artwork.
+The Norfolk Arts Commission shall review the circumstances surrounding the proposed deaccessioned artwork.
 No artwork shall be removed within ten years of acquisition unless there are extenuating circumstances.
-In the event that the Public Arts Commission chooses to replace, remove, or sell an artwork, living artists shall have the right of first buy-back, as specified in their contract.
+In the event that the Norfolk Arts Commission chooses to replace, remove, or sell an artwork, living artists shall have the right of first buy-back, as specified in their contract.
 A recommendation to deaccession or relocate a work of art will require a written report with the reasons, condition report, and current appraised value.